Introduction

 Rehabilitation is the process of reinstating a level of ecosystem functionality on degraded sites where ecological restoration is not the aspiration, as a means of enabling ongoing provision of ecosystem goods and services (SERA 2021: 31).

-Australian Ecological Restoration History also presents interesting examples of historical settler attempts to manage environmentally degrading behaviours and impacts.
-A map and gallery further illustrate the stories.
+The page, Managing impacts presents interesting examples of historical settler attempts to manage environmentally degrading behaviours and impacts.

 SERA (2021) Standards Reference Group ‘National Standards for the Practice of Ecological Restoration in Australia’ Edition 2.2.
 Society for Ecological Restoration Australasia www.seraustralasia.com